Jean Multon

-John Multon, alias Lunel, born 3 July 1908 at Preuilly-sur-Claise and died at Montrouge on 10 September 1946, was a defector from the French Resistance who became an agent of the SIPO-SD (Gestapo) of Marseille.
+John Multon, alias Lunel (3 July 1908 - 10 September 1946), was a defector from the French Resistance who became an agent of the SIPO-SD (Gestapo) of Marseille.

 Biography

 An insurance agent in Vienne, John Multon in October 1942 joined a group of young people from Poitou who were determined to reach England via Spain.
 But the project failed and Multon ended up in Marseille where he met Henri Aubry and Jacques Baumel.
 He joined the Combat group and quickly became the secretary, and even "'the confidant'", of the regional leader of this movement, Maurice Chevance, aka Bertin who was also the first regional leader Mouvements Unis de la Résistance.

 Arrested along with Benjamin Cremieux April 23, 1943 by the Gestapo in Marseille at the tavern Charley, 20 Boulevard Garibaldi, Multon talked without any physical coercion against him and accepted the proposal of Ernst Dunker, aka Delage, to work with the German authorities.
 This shift would have dramatic consequences for the French Resistance because Multon was very familiar with the operation of the organization in Marseille and Lyon.